jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Relationship with other provisions
 (3) For the provisions related to—
   (a) returns of income, see sections 33 and 37:
-  (b) returns related to family assistance credits, see section 41:
+  (b) returns related to the family scheme, see section 41:
   (c) donations tax credits, see section 41A:
   (d) disputes, see Part 4A:
   (e) assessments, see sections 92, 106, and 113: